nginxinc/nginx-basics-workshops/Plus/labs/lab4/readme.md

 <br/>

-Now that you know all 4 containers are working with the NGINX Welcome page, and the basic_status page, you can build and test the **NGINX OSS Proxy and Load Balancing** functions.
+Now that you know all 4 containers are working with the NGINX Welcome page, and the Plus Dashboard page, you can build and test the **NGINX Plus Proxy and Load Balancing** functions.
 You will use a new NGINX `proxy_pass` Directive.
-You will start with Reverse Proxy configuration, test it out then add the Upstream backends and test out Load Balancing.
+You will first start with a Reverse Proxy configuration, test it out then add the Upstream backends and test out Load Balancing.

 Using your previous lab exercise experience, you will configure a new NGINX configuration for the `cafe.example.com` website.
 It will be very similar to `cars.example.com.conf` from lab3.

 This will require a new NGINX config file, for the Server and Location Blocks.
-Follow below steps to create the new config file:
+Follow below steps to create the new config files:

-1. Navigate to the `labs/lab4/nginx-oss/etc/nginx/conf.d` folder.
+Using Visual Studio, navigate to the `labs/lab4/nginx-plus/etc/nginx/conf.d` folder.
 Remember, this is the default folder for NGINX HTTP configuration files that is volume mounted to the container.

 1. Within this folder, create a new file called `cafe.example.com.conf`, which will be the config file for the Server and Location blocks for this new website.

     However, instead of a Location block that points to a folder with html content on disk, you will tell NGINX to `proxy_pass` the request to one of your three web containers instead.

     >This will show you how to unlock the amazing power of NGINX...
-    >>it can serve it's own content,
+    >>it can serve it's own WEB content,
     >>> or **content from another web server!**

-1. Type in the below commands within `cafe.example.com.conf` file.
-You don't need to type the comments.
-Don't just copy/paste these lines, type them by hand so you learn.
+1. Copy/paste the example provided here, in your `cafe.example.com.conf` file.

     ```nginx
     # cafe.example.com HTTP
     # NGINX Basics Workshop
-    # Feb 2024, Chris Akker, Shouvik Dutta
+    # Nov 2024, Chris Akker, Shouvik Dutta, Adam Currier
     #
     server {